EST to PST Time Converter (and PST to EST): DST-Safe Guide

 - In summer, Los Angeles is usually PDT, not PST.

 The difference is still typically 3 hours, but DST weeks are where meeting invites and deadlines break.
+Use the daylight saving time guide before March and November transition weeks so you verify the correct local rule for each city.

 The DST-safe way to convert (works every time)